 For all who have placed their faith in God through His Son Jesus Christ, they are a part of the universal body of believers known as the church.
 This placement of the believer into the universal church requires an association of the believer with other followers of Christ in a local assembly.
 The purpose of the local church is to lead people to Christ and to bring them to maturity in Christ.
 The members of the local church are to live their lives in humble submission to other Spirit-led believers, and to the God-appointed leaders of the church.
 City Church Garland is an autonomous local assembly that is led by Jesus Christ, who gives direction as the head of this body through a body of appointed elders.
 (Hebrews 10:24–25, Acts 2:41–47, I Corinthians 12–14, Matthew 28:18– 20, Ephesians 2:19–22, 5:18-21)

 We affirm that the doctrines of the Trinity, the deity of Christ, the bodily resurrection, the atoning work of Christ on the cross, and salvation by grace through faith make up the essential, distinctive nature of Christianity.
-In regards to these essential doctrines, there should be no conflicting opinions of those who call themselves true followers of Christ.
+In regard to these essential doctrines, there should be no conflicting opinions among those who call themselves true followers of Christ.